morgante/contract/README.md

 # Personal Contract

-This is a personal contract between Morgante Pell ("I" or "me") and the world ("Life").
+This is a personal contract between Morgante Pell ("I" or "me") and myself.
 It is not legally enforcable, but includes built-in accountability mechanisms.

+The primary purpose of this contract is to remind myself of my values.
+In particular, it strikes a balance between normative and positive theories: how can I act as effectively as possible, given the person I am today.

 ## Clause Index